dsky1990/webpack-karma-mocha-es6/README.md

 }
 ```
 ## build step
-> the config folder contains all the config file
+> the config folder contains all the config file,
 > the test folder contains all the test file